kenchuks44/CI-CD-with-AWS-CodePipeline/README.md

 ![Screenshot (905)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/31142df0-da51-46f8-a9d6-ec8b78749064)

-We can see the task using the new docker image ans the task is registered in the target group.
+We can see the task using the new docker image and the task registered in the target group.

 ![Screenshot (906)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/6490cc39-3355-4daf-a969-26d1173853df)